 FCT's hydrological monitoring initiative aims to understand the hydrological response to changes in vegetative cover.
-Studies in other areas suggest that conversion of native land cover to agricultural use within a given catchment may reduce the land's ability to regulate water flow and may alter annual water yield, as well as increasing sediment load.
-Year-round availability of water in the Nudo del Azuay is important for the downstream production of hydroelectricity in the Paute-Molino Complex, as well as for local communities and riparian ecosystems.
+Studies in other areas suggest that conversion of native land cover to agricultural use within a given catchment may reduce the land's ability to regulate water flow and may alter annual water yield, as well as increasing sediment and nutrient loads.
+Year-round availability of water in the Nudo del Azuay is important for the downstream production of hydroelectricity, as well as for local communities and riparian ecosystems.